This project facilitates the reading and writing of SD flash memory cards

 SPI Pins (sd.h)

 By default the SPI pins are set to be on port PORTB.
 The MOSI pin is on PB3 and SCK on pin PB5.
 If you are using Arduino you need to find what microcontroller it's using and check it's datasheet for the SPI pins.
-Some microcontrollers have two SPI interfaces.
+Some microcontrollers have two SPI peripherals.
 SPI0 is used by this library.
-This should work for ATmega328.
-The MISO is configured automatically.
+This should work for ATmega328PB.
+The MISO is configured automatically by the SPI hardware as an input.

 The CS (Card Select) is the SPI SS0 pin and is set to PB2 but can be changed to any other port and pin.
 Regardless of what CS pin you use it is important that the SS SPI pin be set as an output high or low otherwise the SPI won't work properly.
 This is according to the datasheet.